On this page, you’ll learn practical ways to manage your persistent pelvic pain.

 Learn about pain

-Stay active
+Stay active to reduce pain

-Eat well
+Eat well to reduce pain

-Good bowel habits
+Good bowel habits to reduce pain

-Practical ways to manage your pain
+Practical ways to manage your persistent pelvic pain

 Related resources